lxdao-official/donate3/README.md

-# Step to run Locally in Donate3-Solana
+# Step to run locally in Donate3-Solana

 ```bash
 # install all git submodule